QuanEstimation/QuanEstimation/docs/src/guide/guide_Mopt.md

     The measurements will update according to the learning rate `"epsilon"` for `Adam=False`, However,  Adam algorithm can be introduced to update the measurements which can be realized by setting `Adam=true`.
-In this case, the Adam parameters include learning rate, the exponential decay rate for the first moment estimates and the second moment estimates can be set by the user via `epsilon`, `beta1` and `beta2`.
+In this case, the Adam parameters include learning rate, the exponential decay rate for the first moment estimates, and the second moment estimates can be set by the user via `epsilon`, `beta1`, and `beta2`.

 **Example 7.2**
 <a id="example7_2"></a>